From A Wiki of Ice and Fire

 It is claimed that Moat Cailin was raised roughly 10,000 years ago, by the the First Men.
 A great stronghold, with twenty towers and great basalt curtain wall as high as that of Winterfell's.
 It used to be a key defence of the north, against which the Andal armies threw themselves time after time with no success.
 Today only great blocks of black basalt lay scattered about, half sunk in the ground, where the wall once stood.
 The wooden keep rotted away a thousand years past and three remaining towers out of a fabled twenty are green with moss.

-According to myth, the Children of the Forest attempted to use Moat Cailin to hold back the flood of invading First Men.
+According to myth, the Children of the Forest attempted to use Moat Cailin to hold back the flood of invading Andals.
 When that failed due to the human's superior numbers, the Children attempted to shatter the Neck by working powerful magics from the Children's Tower and completely separate the north from the south in the same manner they shattered the Arm of Dorne centuries earlier.
 The Children failed and only succeeded in flooding it, creating bogs and swamps.
-However, the cataclysm proved the strength of their power and may have proved instrumental in bringing the First Men to agree to the terms of the Pact that ended hostilities between the two races.
+However, the swampy terrain was enough to prevent The Andals from ever taking Moat Cailin.

 In the present era most of Moat Cailin's former towers have fallen into ruin and have not been permanently manned for centuries.
 However, the three remaining towers are more than capable of defending the passage to the south, provided that they are fully manned.

 The remaining three towers command the causeway from all sides and enemies must pass between them.
 Attackers would have to face constant fire from the other towers should they attempt to attack any one tower, wading through chest deep water and crossing a moat.

 The three remaining towers of Moat Cailin are as follows: